This guide provides a number of useful resources. Use the tabs above to explore these resources.

 The most common estimates of the number of Orthodox Christians worldwide is approximately 225-300 million individuals.

-This very full LibGuide owes most of its content, decoration and arrangement to David Cassens, director of the Pius XII Library at St. Louis University, whose Eastern Orthodoxy LibGuide is used as a template here, as it has been for LibGuides at other institutions.
+This very full LibGuide owes most of its content, decoration and arrangement to David Cassens, director of the Pius XII Library at St. Louis University, whose Eastern Orthodoxy LibGuide is used as a template here.
 Our thanks to David for his permission to use his inspiring work.